lambdaclass/cairo-by-example/content/en/examples/tuples.md

     x * y * z
 }
 ```
-To run the program, use `cairo-run filename.cairo`.
+To run the program, use `cairo-run --single-file filename.cairo`.

 For further explanation about this topic, [check the Cairo Book](https://cairo-book.github.io/ch02-02-data-types.html?highlight=tuple#the-tuple-type).